pippim/pippim.github.io/_posts/2019/2019-08-11-How-to-change-Gnome-Terminal-title_.md

 # Works on Ubuntu 16.04 to 20.04

 This answer is simpler than most others.
-To use it, you would simply type:
+To use it, you would just type:

 ## `title "My new title"`